S. Renee Bess: Career

 In a 2020 op-ed piece at Women & Words called “Excuse Me While I Burn a Few Bridges,” Bess urges all readers to take the time to discover Black voices, especially those of feminist and lesbian authors.
 She talks about how her second novel “was praised for its literary merit but rejected by a lesbian-owned publishing house because, ‘no one will be interested in reading about a black girl’s coming out.’
 That happened only thirteen years ago, decades after the Jim Crow era.”

-To talk about publishing and the place of writers in the world and to encourage people to read the writings of Black women, Bess had an hour-long interview with Lez Talk Books Radio in 2016 that still rings true today.
-She and the interviewers, Dr. Stephanie Andrea Allen and Lauren Cherelle, raise fascinating and important issues about racism, class, inclusion, diversity, and lesbian publishing.
+To talk about publishing and the place of writers in the world and to encourage people to read the writings of Black women, Bess had an hour-long interview with Lez Talk Books Radio in 2016.
+She and the interviewers, Dr. Stephanie Andrea Allen and Lauren Cherelle, discussed issues about racism, class, inclusion, diversity, and lesbian publishing.

-As an advocate for all people and a devoted believer in detailing accurate history, Bess envisioned compiling an anthology in remembrance of all those killed by a homophobic man who shot up the Pulse Nightclub in Orlando, Florida, in 2016.
-She appealed to trailblazing author Lee Lynch who called the idea “brilliant” and wrote this at The Amazon Trail in Diversity Rules Magazine: “One day, out of the blue, I received an email from well-respected writer Renée Bess.
-In her thoughtful, elegant style, she asked if I would be interested in working together to produce an anthology about the role gay bars have played in our lives.”
-The collection, containing stories and poetry from 48 writers went on to receive excellent reviews and the 2019 Goldie Award for Best Anthology from the Golden Crown Literary Society.
+In 2017, Bess compiled an anthology in remembrance of those killed during the 2016 Pulse Nightclub shooting in Orlando, Florida.
+She worked closely with author Lee Lynch who described the project as also being "about the role gay bars have played in our lives.”
+The collection, containing stories and poetry from 48 writers went on to receive positive reviews and the 2019 Goldie Award for Best Anthology from the Golden Crown Literary Society.